broadinstitute/epi-lims-workflows/README.md

 include language breakdown to demonstrate how wdl-dominated this is

-1st vs 2nd gen GCF?
+1st vs 2nd gen GCF? [background functions are 1st gen, CloudEvent fns are 2nd]

 RENAME REPO TO epi-lims-pipelimes